AP Road Trip: Racial tensions in America’s ‘sundown towns’

 There was the day the 10-year-old came home with a painful question: “Grandma, why do I have to be Black?”

-With her oldest grandson edging up on adolescence, she knows they should leave soon, before they have to worry about such things as confrontations with police.
+She and her husband moved to Vienna about 10 years ago from northern Illinois, chasing work and a cheaper cost of living.
+But with her oldest grandson edging up on adolescence, she knows they should leave soon, before they have to worry about such things as confrontations with police.

 “We want to get out of here,” she said.
 “We have to figure out what’s good for them.
 And Vienna won’t be good for them.”

-But for Stevens, the retired prison guard, there is just too much attention to race, especially among the crowds protesting this year against racial injustice.
+This is a deeply conservative part of the nation - 77 percent of the county voted for President Donald Trump in the 2016 elections; just 19 percent went for Hillary Clinton.
+The Gunsmoke Club reflects that.
+They are pro-Trump, anti-abortion, virulently against gun control and distrust the coronavirus rules and the media (though after warming up they were very welcoming to us).

+For them, race has become an issue twisted far beyond proportion, a cudgel for hypocritical liberals.

 “Really, we got a good country, and I think there is probably some racism going on.
-But I try not to be racist,” Stevens said.
+But I try not to be racist,” Stevens, the retired prison guard, said in his gentle drawl about this year’s protests over racial injustice.
 “I think they’re overreacting a little bit.”

+Warren is more blunt, pounding his fist on a particle-board table when he gets really angry.

+“I’ve had Black friends.
+I’ve had Black babysitters.
+I had Black people who took care of me through my childhood,” he said.
+But the easygoing race relations of his youth were lost, he said, when President Lyndon Johnson, who pushed through some of the most important civil rights legislation of the 20th century, “came along and turned it into a bunch of racial bullshit!”

 How many sundown towns remain?
 It’s rarely clear anymore.
 Openly racist laws are now largely illegal, and few towns want the infamy of being known for keeping out Black people.
 Scholars often rely now on demographic data, looking carefully at towns that have tiny Black populations.

+“I do think that there are lots of changes, and progress, being made today.
+Mostly I think that comes from people talking about the issue,” he said.
+“People didn’t want to talk about it before.”

+But while legal protections and changing mores have lessened the power of sundown towns, there are still plenty of them with well-known racist histories.
+Sometimes, towns know their violent past keeps racial minorities away.
+Sometimes, that history makes those minorities avoid them.

-“It’s not by law” that Black people remain a tiny population in many towns, said Darrel Dexter, a historian and high school teacher who has studied the violence of 1954.
+“It’s not by law” that Black people remain a tiny population in many towns, Dexter said.
 “It’s by tradition.”

-Even in Vienna things are changing - but ever so slowly.
+Even in Vienna things are changing.

 In 2010, the U.S. census said there were 1,434 people in Vienna.
 Sixteen of them were Black.